yoitsrell/the-adventures-of-link/README.md

 * have some "main text" that describes what happens once the user takes the action that got them there;
 * have at least one link (but preferably more!) that describes a possible action;
 * have a link that leads back to the first page;
-* and have a link _that opens a new window/tab_ and leads to the github repo for the app.
+* and have a link _that opens a new window/tab_ and leads to the github repo for your app.

 ### Content